bw0rth/pync/docs/source/options/shutdown-after-eof.rst

           pync('localhost 8000', stdout=f)

-Without the server using the **-N** option to tell the client that it has sent all the file data, the connection would have stayed alive until the user manually closes it with Ctrl+C.
+Without the server using the **-N** option to tell the client that it has sent all the file data, the connection would stay alive until the user manually closes it with Ctrl+C.

 In the previous example, it's important to note that the server tells the client that it has no more data to send, and based